nlauchande/shuri/capstore_proposal.md

 Feature importance and rankings will be made with the data to improve familiarty of the data.

 #### Step 6 : Iterate on model development :
+As noticed before the training dataset suffers from class imbalance that needs to be addressed during model iteration and taken into consideration by mitigating using the most appropriate strategies(example : Smote, sampling, penalties, etc.).

 For each method cross validation and hyparameter random search will be used to find the best model in class.

       a.
 Evaluate tree based boosting methods (GBM's, XGboost, Catboost).